 We usually park at the California lot.
 We like to get there by 8:15 on a weekend so we can get first chair at 8:30.

 The lower California runs are very steep, bumpy, and at low elevation which makes it pretty grim at times.
-But since about 2010, Heavenly have been blowing snow on Gunbarrel which makes for a surprisingly good last drop to the parking lot later in the day.
+There are many distinct lines on Hogsback which are steep and fun when there is enough snow to cover the rocks.
 When the East Bowl is groomed or there is more than a foot of new powder it’s a great run.
-The trees to skier’s right of East Bowl are some of my favorites on a powder day when there is an adequate base.
+The trees in Avalanche Bowl to skier’s right of East Bowl are some of my favorites on a powder day when there is an adequate base.

 The next chair up is Powderbowl.
 On a windy day storm day when the upper mountain is closed, this is your only option.
 Powderbowl trees are fantastic before they get plundered.
 The trees above and to skiers right of Waterfall are a “secret stash” of ours for untracked powder.
 The power line to skier’s left of Waterfall is steep fun.